 1. In the East: A Violent Revolt Against God

 b.
-The Chinese Communist Party’s Destruction of Culture, Religion, and Severance of the Connection Between Man and God
+The Chinese Communist Party’s Destruction of Culture and Religion

-2. In the West: Infiltrating and Restricting Religions
+2. In the West: Infiltrating and Weakening the Church

 a.
 Infiltrating Religion